crypto101/book/message-authentication-codes.rst

 By computing each multiplication modulo :math:`p`, the numbers will remain conveniently small.

-In many ways, a one-time MAC is to authentication what a one-time pad is to encryption.
+In many ways, a :term:`one-time MAC` is to authentication what a one-time pad is to encryption.
 The security argument is similar: as long as the key is only used once, an attacker learns no information about the key or the message, because they are being irreversibly mixed.
 This demonstrates